njtierney/naniar/README.md

 A note on the name
 ------------------

-naniar was previously named `ggmissing` and initially provided a ggplot geom and some other visualisations. `ggmissing` was changed to naniar to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.
+naniar was previously named `ggmissing` and initially provided a ggplot geom and some other visualisations. `ggmissing` was changed to `naniar` to reflect the fact that this package is going to be bigger in scope, and is not just related to `ggplot2`.
 Specifically, the package is designed to provide a suite of tools for generating visualisations of missing values and imputations, manipulate, and summarise missing data.

 > ...But *why* naniar?